M. Ranga Rao: Early life

 Ranga Rao was born in a small village in Andhra Pradesh on 15 October 1932.
-He learnt the art of playing Veena instrument at a very young age.
+He learnt the art of playing the veena at a very young age.
 His inspiration was his mother, Rangamma.
 He graduated with Diploma in Mechanical Engineering stream.

 Family

-M. Ranga Rao was married to Syamala Devi and they have two sons and two daughters.
-His wife, Syamala, died five months after her husband's death in 1991.
+Ranga Rao was married to Syamala Devi and they have two sons and two daughters.
+His wife, Syamala, died in 1991, five months after his death.

 Career

 Rao entered the film industry as a small-time actor in the films Swarga Seema (1945) and Yogi Vemana (1947).
 He worked a Veena player in the 1946 released film Tyagayya.

 However, he entered the Kannada film industry as a full-fledged composer of the film Nakkare Ade Swarga in 1967.
 This also marked the beginning of the legendary playback singer S. P. Balasubrahmanyam.
 He had a long association with noted singer Bangalore Latha.

-Ranga Rao introduced Balasubramanyam to Kannada films by offering him a duet song alongside the veteran singer P. Susheela.Ranga Rao also worked as an assistant music director to veteran ace musician P. Adinarayana Rao.
+Ranga Rao introduced Balasubramanyam to Kannada films by offering him a duet song alongside the veteran singer P. Susheela.
+Ranga Rao also worked as an assistant music director to veteran ace musician P. Adinarayana Rao.

 Along with composing numerous songs in Kannada, he also composed a few in Telugu, Tamil and Malayalam languages, most of them being the dubbed works of his Kannada songs.